For conservatives at CPAC, the FBI is Public Enemy No. 1

 But LaPierre specifically called out what he said were corrupt and unethical agents.
 And a recent SurveyMonkey poll for Axios showed that 47 percent of Republicans have an unfavorable view of the FBI, compared to 38 percent who have a favorable view.

-Kenneth Hollingsworth, a 64-year-old doctor from Wyoming, Del., who is attending CPAC, said he is "disappointed with the leadership" of the FBI.
+Kenneth Hollingsworth, a 64-year-old doctor from Wyoming, Delaware, who is attending CPAC, said he is "disappointed with the leadership" of the FBI.

 "They need to clean house," he said.